AY2324S2-CS2113-F15-2/tp/docs/UserGuide.md

 `sleep list`

 ### Deleting a sleep record: `sleep delete`
-Deletes the sleep record according to the index.
+Deletes the sleep record according to the sleep id.

 **Format:**
-`sleep delete INDEX`
+`sleep delete SLEEPID`
-* Delete the sleep record at the specific index.
+* Delete the sleep record with specific id.
-* The index refers to the index number shown in the displayed sleeping records list.
+* The id refers to the id number shown in the displayed sleeping records list.
-* The index must be a positive integer 1, 2, 3, …​
+* The id must be a positive integer 1, 2, 3, …​

 **Examples:**
-* `list` followed by `sleep delete 2` deletes the 2nd sleep record from the sleep tracker.
+* `list` followed by `sleep delete 2` deletes the sleep record with id 2 from the sleep tracker.

 ## User Profile